idexus/Sharp.UI/README.md

 dotnet add package Sharp.UI --version 0.4.1-alpha
 ```

-You can also add only the generated fluent methods for classes from .Net MAUI to your project.
+You can also add the core generated fluent methods for classes from .Net MAUI to your project.

 ```
 dotnet add package Sharp.UI.Extensions --version 0.4.1-alpha